Interpreting the Hubble tension with a cascade decaying dark matter sector: Cascade decaying dark matter sector: parametrization

 where $\epsilon=\sqrt{q^{2}+m^{2}a^{2}(t)}$ is the comoving energy.
 Substituting the solution of eq.(\ref{df}) into eq.(\ref{rho1}) gives us the explicit form of $\rho_{m}(t)$.

 Using eq.(\ref{equality}), we can rewrite eq.(\ref{rho1}) as \cite{Blackadder:2014wpa}

 where the subscript ``D" refers to decay.
-Compared to the time of radiation-matter equality with $t_{\rm{eq}}\approx1.6\times10^{12}$ sec, if the decay takes place at time $t_D$ late enough to let the $a_{D}/a_{\rm{eq}}$-term dominate over unity, then one finds $\rho_{m}$ scales as $\sim a^{-4}$, suggesting that $\chi_m$ behaves as a relativistic particle.\footnote{This relativistic behavior can be also interpreted in terms of equation of state of $\chi_m$, see \cite{Blackadder:2014wpa} for details.} Under this circumstance, it contributes to the effective neutrino number
+Compared to the time of radiation-matter equality with $t_{\rm{eq}}\approx1.6\times10^{12}$ sec, if the decay takes place at time $t_D$ late enough to let the $a_{D}/a_{\rm{eq}}$-term dominate over unity, then one finds $\rho_{m}$ scales as $\sim a^{-4}$, suggesting that $\chi_m$ behaves as a relativistic particle.\footnote{This relativistic behavior can be also interpreted in terms of equation of state of $\chi_m$, see \cite{Blackadder:2014wpa} for details.} Under this circumstance, it contributes to the effective neutrino number at the time of radiation-matter equality